"Creative", "Wacky", "Genius" and "Talented" are just a few of the things

 people say about legendary director and animator, Chuck Jones.

-THE CHUCK JONES CLASSICS
+THE CHUCK JONES CLASSIC FILMS

 While most people associate Animation Director Chuck Jones with the classic Warner

 characters like Bugs Bunny and Daffy Duck, Chuck was also involved in other animated